Cinderpe1t/TBS_Robotics_RMRC_Motor_Setup/README.md

 - Rotate by advancing one step angle at a time
 - No encoder for motor angular position.
 Therefore, it can miss a step under heavy loading and will need to re-calibrate position
 ### Servo motor
-- Each serve motor has DC motor, gear(s), encoder for angular position, and controller (a small computer)
+- Each servo motor has DC motor, gear(s), encoder for angular position, and controller (a small computer)
-- It has an internal control to achieve control goals
+- Has an internal control to achieve control goals
 - Position mode vs. velocity mode
 - Communicate with servo motor controller through serialized data packets
 ### Learn more